"A Price for Peace: Troop Contributing Countries' Responses to Peacekeeper Fatalities" 2021, International Interactions

 "Great Power and Foreign Policy," 2017 (co-authored with Carla Martinez Machain and Rebecca Kaye), Oxford Research Encyclopedia of Politics.

-"Beyond Dues: The Role of US Military Aid in UN Peacekeeping Operations," invited to revise and resubmit at International Peacekeeping
+"Beyond Dues: The Role of U.S. Military Aid in UN Peacekeeping Operations," invited to revise and resubmit at International Peacekeeping

 "The Effect of Biased Peacekeepers on Building Trust" (co-authored with Rick K. Wilson,), under review

 "Reliable contributors?
 How Leader Changes Impacts Commitments to Peacekeeping" (co-authored with Tim Passmore)